aryansondharva/Erynx/README.md

 ### Storage
 - **Chat History**: JSON file persistence

-Build, run, and extend a production-ready AI voice agent that records your voice, transcribes with AssemblyAI, reasons with Gemini, replies via Murf AI TTS, and keeps persistent chat history.
+N9NE is a production-ready AI voice agent that records your voice, transcribes with AssemblyAI, reasons with Gemini, replies via Murf AI TTS, and keeps persistent chat history.
 A clean frontend powered by Tailwind + vanilla JS drives the experience.

 ---